Japan's DoCoMo holds out to iPhone mania, but at what cost?

 "Unit sales are doing quite well this year but they're still losing customers to other networks," said Hiroshi Yamashina, senior telecoms analyst at BNP Paribas.
 "If that's the case then they really have no choice but to go for the iPhone."

-Japanese consumers favoured DoCoMo's mode of integrated system back when it launched the world's first large-scale mobile web access service and introduced streamed TV to cellphone users.
+Japanese consumers favored DoCoMo's mode of integrated system back when it launched the world's first large-scale mobile web access service and introduced streamed TV to cellphone users.
 But its wide array of features - while retaining its share of fans - is not considered sufficient to counter the appeal of the iPhone.

 "Its photo service, for example, is very difficult to use and I'm not sure anyone still bothers in the age of Instagram and Flickr," said Yamashina.